5 Times a Tech Pivot Paid Off

 Turn, Turn, Turn

-Sometimes – sometimes – change can be good.
-In fact, some of the biggest tech companies in the world started out with a radically different business plan.
+Just look at some of the biggest tech companies in the world, many of which started out with a radically different business plan before pivoting into success.

-Check out five times a massive pivot actually paid off, starring Pinterest, YouTube, and more.
+Check out five times a massive pivot actually paid off, starring Pinterest, YouTube, Instagram, and more.

 It was the public who pushed Yelp! to move from an email system that allowed users to request recommendations, to the amateur review site it is today.
 When the founders saw that users were writing reviews instead, they switched directions.
 (Also emailing your friends for recommendations on plumbers and restaurants wasn’t really working out for them.)
 Less than a year after launching in 2004, Yelp! had pivoted from its email service.
 Today, users have written 115 million reviews.